Girlfriend of man fatally wounded in Chicago-area police shooting accuses cops of letting him die

 "They allowed him to die,” Williams said during a Tuesday afternoon press conference with attorneys and family.
 “They wanted us to bleed out on the ground.”

+She added that the officer asked her, "If I was Tafara," and told her she was his "baby mother."

+Williams said after she and Stinnette both raised their hands to show the officer that they were unarmed, she pulled the car away slowly.
+She said the officer did not follow her but that a short time later it seemed to her that another officer was “waiting for us."

-Williams, a mother of two children, including a 7-month-old whom she had with Stinnette, recalled through tears how she lost control of the car and crashed.
+She recalled through tears how she lost control of the car and crashed.

 VIDEO OF CHICAGO-AREA POLICE SHOOTING TO BE RELEASED, MAYOR SAYS